MykolaGalian/phototransfer/README.md

 ### Organization Rules

 1. **Camera Model Directories**: Each camera model gets its own subdirectory within the period folder
-2. **Source Directory Tracking**: All unique source folder names are collected and appended to the camera name
+2. **Source Directory Subdirectories**: Within each camera directory, subdirectories are created for each source folder
-3. **Alphabetical Sorting**: Source directory names are sorted alphabetically before being added
+3. **Preserved Source Structure**: Files maintain their original source folder organization
 4. **Unknown Category**: Files without camera metadata are placed in an "Unknown" subdirectory
 5. **Duplicate Handling**: Only the largest file is kept when duplicates exist within the same period

-**Example**: If you have Canon EOS 5D photos in folders "Vacation", "Summer", and "Trip", they will all be organized into:
+**Example**: If you have Canon EOS 5D photos in folders "Vacation", "Summer", and "Trip", they will be organized into:
 ```
-2023-06/Canon EOS 5D_Summer_Trip_Vacation/
+2023-06/
+└── Canon EOS 5D/
+    ├── Summer/
+    │   └── photos...
+    ├── Trip/
+    │   └── photos...
+    └── Vacation/
+        └── photos...
 ```

 This makes it easy to see:
 - Which camera was used
-- Which source folders contributed files to this collection
+- Which source folders the files came from
-- All files from the same camera in one organized location
+- Files organized by both camera and original location

 ## Metadata Files